watchfulli/XCloner-Wordpress/README.txt

 Tested up to: 4.7
 Stable tag: 4.0.2

-Backup your site, restore to any web location, send your backups to Dropbox, Amazon S3, Azure, FTP, SFTP, WebDAV, Google Drive with XCloner backup plugin.
+Backup your site, restore to any web location, send your backups to Dropbox, Amazon S3, Azure, FTP, SFTP, WebDAV, Google Drive with XCloner plugin.

 == Description ==